Representations of inverse semigroups in complete atomistic inverse meet-semigroups: The distributive case

-\begin{section} {Acknowledgements} It is a pleasure to thank colleagues for the opportunities to speak on this topic in various places, albeit without the definitive results above.
-Special thanks go to Jonathan Leech and Victor Maltcev who long ago wrote helpful comments on an early draft. \end{section}
+\begin{section} {Dedication and Acknowledgements} The paper is dedicated to Vivienne Luke whose support of this and other projects has been more than love requires.
+Colleagues gave me opportunities to speak on this topic in various places, albeit without the definitive results above.
+Long ago, Jonathan Leech and Victor Maltcev wrote helpful comments on an early draft, and most recently an anonymous referee's wise advice hugely improved the presentation.
+It is truly a pleasure to thank them all. \end{section}